 - Property used for professional services.

 Profits of an enterprise are only taxed in the Contracting State where it is situated.
-If an enterprise has a permanent establishment in the other state and runs business through it, then the enterprise shall also be taxed in the other state.
+If an enterprise has a permanent establishment in the other state and runs the business through it, then the enterprise shall also be taxed in the other state.

 However, the profits that are subjected to tax in the other state shall only be limited to the profits generated from the permanent establishment.
 In the determination of the profits of a permanent establishment, it is allowed to have expenses deduction if that permanent establishment is an independent entity and paid those expenses.

 Likewise, profits from the operation of ships or aircraft received by a resident in one Contracting State is taxable only in that State.
-If such profits are generated from ship or aircraft operations solely in the other State, it shall be taxed in that other State.
+If such profits are generated from ship or aircraft operations solely in the other State, they shall be taxed in that other State.

 A resident in Singapore who receives dividends from a resident company in Australia shall not be taxed more than 15% of the gross dividend amount in Australia.